alban-read/M1-MICRO-FORTH/M1MicroForth.md

 #### Thoughts

-Having the interpreter and token compiler implemented in assembly language does provide some benefits, such as testing the token compiled code easilly, since the interpeter is not made out of the same token compiled code being tested.
+Having the interpreter and token compiler implemented in assembly language does provide some benefits, such as testing the token compiled code, since the interpeter is not made out of the same token compiled code being tested.

-The interpreter in assembler, also means it is not as exposed to high level FORTH as it would be if it was written in FORTH.
+The interpreter in assembler, also means it is not as open to high level FORTH as it would be if it was written in FORTH.

 High level FORTH does have a lot of access to the system still, various interrnal objects are also exposed as VALUES to FORTH.

-The implementation misses some of the selfwords-extending powers of standard FORTH.
+The implementation misses some of the self-extending awesome powers of standard FORTH.
-The various compile time words are frozen forever in the assembly language file.
+The various compile time words are frozen forever (until you edit them) in the assembly language file.

-In theory a version of the inner interpreter can be written in FORTH, I expect that would be far slower due to the high level loops, and the use of FORTH values instead of machine registers, very interesting to test.

 ### Performance